pointnetwork/point-automation/readme.md

 # Installation

-Check this video with a demo of how to install and run the test cases : [Here](installation.mp4)

 1. Download this project
 2. Run command "npm install" in the root of this project
 3. Run command "export PASS_ENCRYPT_AUTOMATION=passwordhere" --> Ask to Alexis or Brian for the password